KevinMunson/flask-docker-hello-world/README.md

 This is creating a Flask App docker image that can do simple things.
-Eventually this will be extended to handle having pickled models placed in them and then used to predict when data is input
+Eventually this will be extended to handle having pickled models placed in them and then used to predict when data as input

 ### a docker compose command
 ```bash